madanyc/workfront-learn.en/help/best-practices/scenario-planner-bp.md

-**Here’s why**
+**Here's why**

-Although you can create many scenarios in an initiative, it’s recommended to keep those to a minimum.
+Although you can create many scenarios in an initiative, it's recommended to keep those to a minimum.
 This will make comparing scenarios easier when looking at them in card format and the delivery of the chosen scenarios more manageable.

 </br>
 </br>